Lucy (George Harrison guitar)

 "Lucy" is the name George Harrison of the Beatles gave to the unique red Gibson Les Paul guitar he received from Eric Clapton in August 1968.
-Previously owned by rock guitarists John Sebastian and Rick Derringer, Lucy is one of the most famous electric guitars in the world.
+Previously owned by the rock guitarists John Sebastian and Rick Derringer, Lucy is one of the most famous electric guitars in the world.

-Origins
+Background

 Lucy was originally a "Goldtop" Les Paul Standard model with PAF humbucking pickups, a combination initially produced only in 1957 and part of 1958.
-Gibson records show that serial number 7-8789 was shipped from the Kalamazoo factory on December 19, 1957.
-By 1965 the guitar was owned by John Sebastian of The Lovin' Spoonful, who traded it to Rick Derringer of tourmates The McCoys for an amplifier to replace one which had blown.
+Gibson records show that serial number 7-8789 was shipped from the factory in Kalamazoo, Michigan, on December 19, 1957.

+Provenance

+John Sebastian, Rick Derringer

-At one point circa 1966 the guitar's original gold finish was worn and, according to Derringer, "It was a very, very used guitar, even when I got it ... so I figured that since we didn’t live far from Gibson’s factory in Kalamazoo, the next time the group went there I’d give it to Gibson and have it refinished.
+In 1965, the guitar was owned by John Sebastian of the Lovin' Spoonful, and the following year, he gave it to Rick Derringer of the McCoys.
+The guitar's original gold finish was worn and, according to Derringer: "It was a very, very used guitar, even when I got it ... so I figured that since we didn't live far from Gibson's factory in Kalamazoo, the next time the group went there I’d give it to Gibson and have it refinished.
 I had it done at the factory in the SG-style clear red finish that was popular at the time."
-However, Derringer wasn't happy with the guitar after the refinish; he sold it to Dan Armstrong's guitar shop in New York.
+After refinishing it, Derringer sold it to Dan Armstrong Guitars in Greenwich Village, New York.